manuel-vna/ITKnowledgeBase/README.md

 An activity-to-activity Intent seems a solid solution for the involved task of transfering data between a RecyclerViewAdapter and an Activity.
 It probably exists a comparable (or even better) solution within one single activity, but wasn't found here.

 <br>

-### Unresolved Problems

-- ##### API-Level >= 30: Import data to database
-Scoped Storage allows to import database files that were created by the app itself.
-Files that were exported by the app can be imported.
-But import files that created a user outside the app are not allowed to be imported.
-Works with the permission 'Manage_ALL_Files'.
-But this permission is most likely not allowed for this app in Google Play Store.